-Apple suggests Mac users install Antivirus Software
+Apple is recommending that Mac users install antivirus software.

 But don’t read this as an admission that the Mac operating system is suddenly insecure.
 It’s more a recognition that Mac users are vulnerable to Web application exploits, which have replaced operating system vulnerabilities as the bigger threat to computer users.